Intangible cultural heritage: Definition

 Cultural heritage in general consists of the products and processes of a culture that are preserved and passed on through the generations.
 Some of that heritage takes the form of cultural property, formed by tangible artefacts such as buildings or works of art.
-Many parts of culture, however are intangible, including song, music, dance, drama, skills, cuisine, crafts and festivals.
-They are forms of culture that can be recorded but cannot be touched or stored in physical form, like in a museum, but only experienced through a vehicle giving expression to it.
-These cultural vehicles are called "Human Treasures" by the UN.
-The protection of languages, as the largest and most important intangible cultural heritage, should also be mentioned in this context or, according to Karl von Habsburg, President of Blue Shield International, important in the age of identity wars, because language in particular can become a target for attack as a symbolic cultural asset.
+Many parts of culture, however are intangible, including song, music, dance, drama, skills, cuisine, sport, crafts, and festivals.
+These are forms of culture that can be recorded but cannot be touched or stored in physical form, like in a museum, but only experienced through a vehicle giving expression to it.
+Such cultural vehicles are called "Human Treasures" by the UN.
+The protection of languages, as the largest and most important intangible cultural heritage, should also be mentioned in this context.
+According to Karl von Habsburg, former President of Blue Shield International, protection of languages is important in the age of identity wars, because language in particular can become a target for attack as a symbolic cultural asset.

 According to the 2003 Convention for the Safeguarding of the Intangible Cultural Heritage, the intangible cultural heritage (ICH) – or living heritage – is the mainspring of humanity's cultural diversity and its maintenance a guarantee for continuing creativity.
 It is defined as follows:

 Intangible Cultural Heritage means the practices, representations, expressions, knowledge, skills – as well as the instruments, objects, artifacts and cultural spaces associated therewith – that communities, groups and, in some cases, individuals recognize as part of their cultural heritage.
 This intangible cultural heritage, transmitted from generation to generation, is constantly recreated by communities and groups in response to their environment, their interaction with nature and their history, and provides them with a sense of identity and continuity, thus promoting respect for cultural diversity and human creativity.
 For the purposes of this Convention, consideration will be given solely to such intangible cultural heritage as is compatible with existing international human rights instruments, as well as with the requirements of mutual respect among communities, groups and individuals, and of sustainable development.